cfloersch/Proximo/README.md

 ````

-The above example wraps Map instance and forces all of the key's to be upper case.
+The above example wraps Map instance and forces all of the key's to be upper case using a custom
+behavior.

 Argument Matchers